-Whether you are hiring a new employee to flesh out your team or simply want to know more about the person who just moved in next door, you may wonder how to do a background check.
+Whether you are hiring a new employee to extend your team or want to know more about the person who just moved in next door, you may want to know how to do background checks.

-In professional and personal contexts alike, looking into criminal history, past employment, and other elements of a person’s past can offer peace of mind and deeper understanding.
+In professional and personal contexts, looking into criminal history, past employment, and other elements of a person’s past can offer peace of mind and deeper understanding.
 However, if you plan to conduct a background screening on someone, it’s important to know the legal implications of that decision, among other potential complicating factors.
-In this post, we will explore how to conduct background checks in a smart, legally compliant way.
+This post will explore how to conduct background checks smartly and legally compliant.

 The first question is the most obvious one: Can you go searching into someone else’s past?

-In the simplest terms, the answer is yes; you can run a background check on anyone.
-If you have a person’s name, it is possible to look into their history, check their criminal record, find details about their driving record, and more.
+In the simplest terms, the answer is yes: You can usually run a background check on anyone.
+If you have a person’s name, it is possible to investigate their history, check their criminal record, find details about their driving record, and more.
 However, an important caveat here is that there could be legal implications to running a background check on someone without their consent.

 The most important question to ask yourself before running a background check concerns the purpose behind the check.
 Are you conducting a background check in a professional setting?
-Perhaps you are screening a job candidate you want to hire for your business.
-Alternatively, maybe you are a landlord who wants to vet potential tenants before you approve or deny their applications.
+Perhaps you‘re screening a job candidate you want to hire for your business.
+Alternatively, you’re a landlord who wants to vet potential tenants before you approve or deny their leasing applications.

-In either of these situations, you plan to use a person’s background check information to make important decisions about them and their future.
+In either of these situations, you are planning to use a person’s background check information to make important decisions about them and their future.
 Numerous laws dictate what you can and can’t do in this setting.
-Crucially, you must obtain the consent of the person you are vetting before you move forward with the background check.
+Crucially, you must obtain the consent of the person you vet before proceeding with the background check.
 Otherwise, you are failing to comply with the law.
 You are also disrespecting the legally-protected rights of a prospective employee or tenant.

 Breaches of compliance on this level can lead to legal action.
 For instance, employers must comply with the Fair Credit Reporting Act (FCRA) when conducting background checks for employment purposes.
 The FCRA has several detailed steps and policies that employers must follow.
 These requirements concern everything from the consent form to the process an employer should use to notify a candidate about an adverse hiring decision.